Recruiting now! Applications close 23 May 2025. Apply now

 You’re able to register with Ahpra

-At the end of the program you need to register with Ahpra, the Australian Health Practitioner Regulation Agency.
+When you finish your degree you need to register with Ahpra, the Australian Health Practitioner Regulation Agency to work as a qualified paramedic.
 You can review their registration standards for paramedics and read their fact sheets to learn more.

 After you apply